sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_2.md

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?

+Mann-Whitney test: This non-parametric test was used in order to quantitatively measure the difference in means of the number of failures.
+Compared to the t-test, this test does not assume a normal distribution.
+Since the number of failures was not normally distributed, the authors have chosen the Mann-Whitney test.

+Linear regression: This approach was firstly used to examine the effect of distributed development on number of failures - the first model contained only the binary variable "distributed", the second  model additionally contained "number of developers".
+This approach allowed the authors to see the effects of distributed development while controlling the number of developers.
+Secondly, linear regression was used to examine the effect of the level of distribution on the number of failures of a binary.
+The level of distribution was encoded into five binary variables.

+Spearman rank correlation: This correlation was used in order to check their assumption that less complex binaries were chosen for distrbuted development.
+Therefore, it correlated the distribution level of binaries with the code metrics.

+Logistic regression: This statistical model was used in order to evaluate the relationship of the development metrics with the distribution level.

 6. What are the **limitations** of using this methodology on the results?